Academic Regulations - General Regulations

 - In courses without a registrar-scheduled final examination, significant assignments such as final take-home exams, semester-long projects, and term papers must be due no sooner than the first day, and no later than the last day, of the exam period, and preferably at the time slot reserved for the registrar-scheduled examination.

-- Student organizations, should not schedule retreats, programs, or meetings that require student attendance during Reading Week.
+- Student organizations should not schedule retreats, programs, or meetings that require student attendance during Reading Period.

-- Departmental, program, and college activities; that require student participation should not be held during Reading Week, with the exception of oral and written examinations covered by alternative exam calendars.
+- Departmental, program, and college activities that require student participation should not be held during Reading Period with the exception of oral and written examinations covered by alternative exam calendars.

-- Sessions or information programs that require student attendance should not be held during Reading Week.
+- Sessions or information programs that require student attendance should not be held during Reading Period.

 The schedule of final examinations will be issued in advance.
 The time of any examination may be changed by unanimous request of the class and with the approval of the instructor, but it must be set within the period designated by the faculty for examinations, and the change must be reported promptly to the registrar.
 The faculty has voted to comply with the following guidelines: